 We have some exposure to the Kimberley waters and are very excited about being able to explore with you the wonders of this part of the world.

 Shelley has 30 years experience in hospitality and food industry and is a Licensed Real Estate Agent.
 Doug has run his own businesses over a 40 year period.
 We are both passionate about good food and the Kimberley and are absolutely committed to giving you an experience you will never forget.

-Our crew (Rob, Steve Egan, Bryan, Matt and Paul) have everything covered and are excited to explore this pristine wonderland with you and maximise your Kimberley adventure.
+Our crew (Rob, Bryan, Matt, Bala, Scottie, Grant and Paul) have everything covered and are excited to explore this pristine wonderland with you and maximise your Kimberley adventure.